 You Respect Each Other's Boundaries

 Another sign of a healthy friendship is the ability to respect each other's boundaries.
-This means that you and your friend are happy with the amount of time you spend with each other and neither of you feel neglected or ignored.
+This means that you and your friend are happy with the amount of time you spend with each other, and neither of you feels neglected or ignored.
 Good friends know where the boundaries are that will make them both feel comfortable and safe.
 "Some friends may have a difficult time letting people get close to them for fear of being hurt.
 Don’t crowd your friends—give them the space they need to feel comfortable, and let the relationship deepen over time," Degges-White says.

 You Put in Time and Effort